Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Introduction

 \section{Introduction}

 Modern science and technology give rise to large data sets with high-frequency repeated measurements, resulting in random trajectories that can be modeled as functional data \citep{RamsaySilverman05}.
-There has been a large volume of literature on regression models with a scalar response and functional predictors, where the most studied model is the functional linear model (FLM); see \cite{James2002, Muller2005, CaiHall06, ReissOgden2007, Crambes2009, CaiYuan2012, Lei2014, Shang-Cheng2015, Liu2021}, among others.
+There has been a large volume of literature on scalar-on-function regression models, where the most studied model is the functional linear model (FLM); see \cite{James2002, Muller2005, CaiHall06, ReissOgden2007, Crambes2009, CaiYuan2012, Lei2014, Shang-Cheng2015, Liu2021}, among others.
 With functional data belonging to an infinite-dimensional function space \citep{hsing2015theoretical}, the sequence of eigenvalues of the covariance operator decays to zero, rendering the covariance operator non-invertible and hence the inference of the FLM a challenging inverse problem.

 There has been a recent surge in applications of high-dimensional functional data analysis due to new developments in neuroimaging (e.g. fMRI and TDI), electroencephalogram (EEG), and high-frequency stock exchange data.
 For example, \cite{Qiao2019jasa} modeled EEG activity data from different nodes as high-dimensional functional data and proposed a functional Gaussian graphical model to study the connectivity between the nodes. \cite{lee2021conditional} considered a class of conditional functional graphical models to model the connectivity between different regions of interest (ROI) of the brain using fMRI data.